Traumatic events: how children might react

 - If your child is having problems at school, talk with your child and their teachers about what has happened.
 Ask the school whether your child could see a school psychologist or counsellor, have more time to finish assignments or reduce their study load.

 - If your child is taking dangerous risks like drinking or taking drugs, talk to your family GP.
 It might also help to ask a relative or trusted family friend to talk with your child.

 - If your child wants to rush into life decisions like leaving school, let your child know that it’s best to leave the big decisions until life has calmed down.

 - If the traumatic event is in the news, help your child cope with media coverage by talking with them about this coverage.
 This is especially important if they’re getting a lot of information from social media.
 You can explain that seeing coverage of the traumatic event over and over again might make your child feel stressed or upset.

 Recovering after a traumatic event takes time, and you and your child don’t have to do it alone.

 There are services that can support you.
 If the traumatic event happened in your area – for example, a flood or a bushfire – child care centres, schools and local councils often offer extra support.

 If you have any concerns about how your child is coping, talk with your child’s GP.
 The GP can refer you to local services and professionals who can help you and your child.

-Children who seem to be coping OK might have symptoms much later on, or feel more distressed around the anniversary of the event.
-It’s good to check in with teachers and other adults around your child to make sure she’s getting the support she needs.
+It’s also good to check in with teachers and other adults around your child to make sure your child is getting the support they need.